sonoro1234/LuaJIT-ImGui/README.md

 # compiling

+* linux cimgui_sdl (for love2d for example) needs: <code>sudo apt install libsdl2-dev</code>
 * run one of the scripts in the build directory from a sibling folder to the repo.
 If you want to install, (recomended) add this <code>-DLUAJIT_BIN="folder where LuaJIT is"</code> to the cmake command.
 * make (or make install).
 * If you didnt install in LuaJIT directory, set basedir variable in imgui.lua to the directory libimgui is found.
+* Alternatively you can build https://github.com/sonoro1234/anima which includes LuaJIT-ImGui and dependencies.

 # trying